nikolay-pshenichny/Resume/resume.md

   - Developed various parts of the server side infrastructure (API, DB);
   - Developed an automatic updater for the client application;

-Designed, implemented and tested a data synchronization solution (sync. between server-side and client-side data)
+Designed and implemented a data synchronization solution (sync. between server-side and client-side data)

 Listed as an author in a patent for the developed software (\#2010611387, Russian Federation).